Understanding Investor Returns

-If the investor only cares about dividends, they shouldn’t be investing in a startup.
+If an investor only cares about dividends, they shouldn’t be investing in a startup.

-As with dividends, share buybacks are quite rare for startups, as most of the times profits are best reinvested into the startup rather than distributed to its investors.
+As with dividends, share buybacks are quite rare for startups, as most of the time, profits are best reinvested into the startup rather than distributed to its investors.